Avigdor Lieberman: Statements about Palestinians

-In January 2009, during the Gaza War, Lieberman argued that Israel "must continue to fight Hamas just like the United States did with the Japanese in World War II.
+In January 2009, during the 2008–09 Gaza War, Lieberman argued that Israel "must continue to fight Hamas just like the United States did with the Imperial Japanese during World War II.
 Then, too, the occupation of the country was unnecessary."
 This threat has been interpreted by some media commentators, including Turkish Prime Minister Recep Tayyip Erdogan, as an allusion to Hiroshima and Nagasaki and as advocacy for a nuclear strike on Gaza.

 In January 2014, according to Haaretz, Lieberman would not support any peace agreement that did not include the exchange of Israeli Arab land and population.
 Lieberman stated: "I will not support any peace deal that will allow the return of even one Palestinian refugee to Israel."

-On 8 March 2015 he stated at a conference in Herzliya:
+On 8 March 2015, he stated at a conference in Herzliya:

 'Whoever is with us should get everything.
-Whoever is against us, there’s nothing else to do.
-We have to lift up an axe and remove his head, otherwise we won’t survive here.
+Whoever is against us, there's nothing else to do.
+We have to lift up an axe and remove his head, otherwise we won't survive here.
 There is no reason that Umm al-Fahm will be part of Israel.'

 This was interpreted by the Jewish Telegraphic Agency (JTA) as meaning that Israeli Arab citizens who betray or oppose the Jewish state should be beheaded.
 However, Lieberman supports a territorial partition of Israel, whereby Israel would cut off Arab-Israeli areas and transfer them to a future Palestinian state.

 In April 2018, Lieberman said: "You have to understand, there are no innocent people in the Gaza Strip.
 Everyone has a connection to Hamas.
 Everyone receives a salary from Hamas.
 Those who are trying to challenge us at the border and breach it belong to Hamas's military wing."

-Conflict with Mossad

-In 2011, Lieberman became the first Foreign Minister to sever ties with the Mossad.
-Lieberman ordered the foreign ministry to sever ties with the Mossad, and suggested to stop sharing information and to stop inviting Mossad officials to discussions and meetings.
-This was after Lieberman said the Mossad has not followed the normal procedures.
+During the Gaza war, Lieberman continued to reinforce this view, stating on 30 November that "there are no innocents in Gaza."

 Relations with Russia

 After the 2011 Duma election, in which Russian President Vladimir Putin's party United Russia won, Lieberman was the first international politician to describe them as "absolutely fair, free and democratic".
 Putin has described Lieberman's own political career as "brilliant".
 Lieberman's pro-Russian stance and perceived friendly relations with Putin have also drawn criticism from other Israelis.
 Lieberman and his party have approved the Russian absorption of Crimea.
-While defense minister, he told Russian media during an interview in May 2018, that he did not agree with the West's disapproval of Russia's actions in Syria or with Western sanctions against Russia.
+While defense minister, he told Russian media during an interview in May 2018, that he did not agree with the West's disapproval of Russia's actions in Syria or with international sanctions against Russia.

 Controversy also emerged when it was revealed that a chairman of Lieberman's party, Leon Litinetski, was also employed by the Russian government, as a chairman of the Coordinating Council of Russian Compatriots, a position appointed by the Kremlin.